-When coming to clinic check in at the front desk.
-A Tech will then measure your child's height, weight and do vital signs.
+When coming to clinic, check in at the front desk.
+A Tech will then check your child's height and weight and do vital signs.

 Blood tests are needed before your child’s treatment.
 If your child has a central venous catheter, a nurse will draw the blood.
 If your child does not have a central venous catheter, you will need to have blood drawn at the outpatient lab.
 It takes about an hour to get most blood test results from Primary Children's lab.
 Often your child’s treatment depends upon the blood test results.
 You may be able to lessen your waiting time by having laboratory work done before you come to the clinic, discuss this with the clinic nurses.
 If you have had your blood work done prior to coming to the clinic, please remind the staff when you first arrive.

 Many members of the care team will see your child in the clinic.
 They want to know how things have been since they saw you last and review medicines your child is taking at home.

 Make an appointment with the office staff for your child's next clinic visit before you leave.
 A reminder call is made before your next appointment.
 If you need to change your appointment, please call the office as soon as possible.

 Tips to make your Clinic Visit Run Smoothly: